wikimedia/jquery.i18n/README.md

 The json file should be a valid json.
 The ```@metadata``` holds all kind of data that are not messages.
 You can store author information, copyright, updated date or anything there.

-Messages are key value pairs.
+Messages are key-value pairs.
 It is a good convention to prefix your appname to message keys to make the messages unique.
 It acts as the namespace for the message keys.
 It is also a good convention to have the message keys with ```-``` separated words, all in lower case.

 If you are curious to see some real jquery.i18n message file from other projects: